MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 1. In Visual Studio, select **Tools** > **Get Tools and Features**.
 The **Visual Studio Installer window** opens, and the **Modifying** dialog opens over it.

-1. Select the card **.NET desktop development** so there's a checkmark on it.
+1. Select the **.NET desktop development** project template so there's a checkmark on it.

 1. In the section **Installation details** > **.NET desktop development** > **Included** on the right, make sure **.NET desktop development tools** and **.NET Framework 4.7.2 development tools** are listed, with a checkmark next to them.